ashkanfeyzollahi/astronaut-game/README.md

 ### Todo

-- [ ] Manage resources properly and increase performance and stop using multiple threads
+- [ ] Manage resources properly and increase performance and stop using multiple threads (use ncurses or any alternatives)
 - [ ] Change background color to *black*, meteors' color to *white* and keep player's color as *yellow*
 - [ ] Write a heart point system for player
 - [ ] Allow players to shoot lasers